When Clark first enters the spaceship (essentially the Fortress of Solitude, but it's also a spaceship) he finds a

 Not to mention all the unintentional Fridge Horror that comes with those powers, thinking of just how far those senses could go.
 Fridge Horror and Squick combine when you think he could see the full effects and symptoms of cancerous and/or sick people, unborn fetuses (YMMV on whether this is disturbing to see), or hell, anything that can count as Body Horror.

-It then gets cranked Up to Eleven when Zod and Faora have their life support systems forcibly removed in the final showdown.
+It then gets cranked Up to 11 when Zod and Faora have their life support systems forcibly removed in the final showdown.
 Clark had a whole lifetime to adjust.
 Zod and Faora spent most of their lifetime in the Phantom Zone, and thus took much longer to adjust to Earth's environment and their newfound powers.
 It's strongly suggested that it takes Zod up until the World Engine docked in Krypton is destroyed, roughly 16-20 minutes (of elapsed time).
 And the high-pitched-whine that Clark experienced is made much more intense when we are forced to experience Zod's and Faora's adjustment through their point of view, to the moment that, despite all the terror they have (theoretically) or will about to cause, you can still feel their pain.

-Zod's flashback: Being freed from the Phantom Zone... just because those who imprisoned you have been vaporized in a planet-wide cataclysm, and being forced to watch, despite what you thought were your best intents, your home planet tearing itself into oblivion and being unable to stop it, spending the remainder of your years space-hopping from Kryptonian outpost to Kryptonian outpost only to be greeted by (what is strongly suggested) to be centuries-old Body Horror.
+Zod's flashback: Being freed from the Phantom Zone... just because those who imprisoned you have been vaporized in a planet-wide cataclysm, and being forced to watch, despite what you thought were your best intents, your home planet tearing itself into oblivion and being unable to stop it, spending the remainder of your years space-hopping from Kryptonian outpost to Kryptonian outpost only to be greeted by centuries-old skeletons.

 Supes' flashbacks to when he was a child.
 Anyone who has been bullied can relate to this greatly.

 Zod declaring he will kill all the humans just to spite Superman.
 "If you love these people so much, you can mourn for them!"

 Superman breaking Zod's neck.
 Even he is traumatized by this.